curriecoder/a-b-c/README.md

 # a-b-c
 To perpetuate the abc's of coding.
+Currently focused on the Ultimate Trader application.
+In development at Happy Currie Studios.

 Deployed: https://curriecoder.github.io/code-quiz/